dijasila/GPAW/doc/documentation/sic/sic.rst

 **Important:** Firstly, please be aware that unoccupied orbitals are not affected by SIC directly in the LCAO mode.
-Secondly, the implementation relies on the SciPy library.
-In order to ensure efficient performance, please be sure that your SciPy library uses the Math Kernel Library (MKL).
+Secondly, the implementation relies on the SciPy library, and in order to ensure efficient performance, please be sure that your SciPy library uses the Math Kernel Library (MKL).
 Otherwise you can use